Can the Green Bay Packers Repeat as Super Bowl Champs in 2012?

 Assuming that the owners and players reach a collective bargaining agreement soon, it is crucial that the Packers get all of their players in camp conditioning programs and organized team activities as soon as possible.
-This will help to get all players into football playing shape and to introduce the offense to the new drafted rookies and free agents.
+This will help to get all players into football playing shape and to introduce the offense to the newly drafted rookies and free agents.

 3. Ensure Training Camp Competition for Places On The Team

 The Packers were successful last year in finding reserves to play well for injured starters because they had a pool of quality players on their team.
 The players who made the team at the end of the training camp had to compete against quality athletes who were picked up by other teams after they were cut by the Packers. it was survival of the fittest.
 The Packers must continue to do this to assemble the best pool of players on the team.

 4. Establish a Better Running Game for the Whole Season

 Aaron Rodgers and the Packers offense is much better when there is a multi-dimensional attack.
 If Ryan Grant is completely recovered from his leg injury, the Packers running game will be much better.
 The competition between James Starks and Grant should also make the running game better.
-The Packers could possibly lose both John Kuhn and Brandon Jackson to free agency, so the Packers would be wise to draft a good back or get an exisiting pro in a trade or free agency to function as a third down specialist.
+The Packers could possibly lose both John Kuhn and Brandon Jackson to free agency, so the Packers would be wise to draft a good back or get an existing pro in a trade or free agency to function as a third-down specialist.

 5. Get More Depth on the Offensive and Defensive Lines